openhab/openhab-addons/bundles/org.openhab.binding.miio/README.base.md

 The server(s) to which your devices are connected need to be entered as well.
 Use the one of the regional servers: cn,de,i2,tw,ru,sg,us.
 Multiple servers can be separated with comma, or leave blank to test all known servers.
+See [binding configuration](#binding-configuration) for more details about the binding config.

 ## Tokens without cloud access